yuanyuanqiao/yuanyuanqiao.github.io/index.md

 <img class="profile-picture" src="YUANYUAN_s.jpg">

-I am an associate professor in the School of Information and Communication Engineering, [Beijing University of Posts and Telecommunications (BUPT)](https://english.bupt.edu.cn/), Beijing, China.
-I am also a member of Research Center of Network Monitoring and Analysis, and Artificial Intelligence Institute of BUPT.
+I am an associate professor in the School of Artificial Intelligence, [Beijing University of Posts and Telecommunications (BUPT)](https://english.bupt.edu.cn/), Beijing, China.
+I am also a member of Research Center of Collaborative intelligence, and Artificial Intelligence Institute of BUPT.
 I am currently a visiting scholar in [Senseable City Laboratory](http://senseable.mit.edu/) of Massachusetts Institute of Technology (MIT).

 Contact me with: yyqiao AT bupt "dot" edu "dot" cn or qiaoy AT mit "dot" edu